geohackweek/ghw2019_wiggles/README.md

 * SN - Sonic Shockwave: jets breaking the sound barrier, bolides exploding in the atmosphere...

 # Data
-Arrival data were querried from arrivals (table: arrival) from the PNSN AQMS database ([schema is in "parametric info"](http://www.ncedc.org/db/)).
-Pick data were then used to download the waveform data from [IRIS](http://ds.iris.edu/ds).
-Only data which were gapless on Vertical, North-South, and East-West components were used.
+Arrival data were querried from arrivals (table: arrival) from the PNSN AQMS database ([schema is in "parametric info"](http://www.ncedc.org/db/)) and are in the [arrivals.csv] (https://github.com/geohackweek/ghw2019_wiggles/blob/master/arrivals.csv) file.
+Pick data were then used to download the waveform data from [IRIS](http://ds.iris.edu/ds) using [get_waveform_data.py] (https://github.com/geohackweek/ghw2019_wiggles/blob/master/get_waveform_data.py).
+Only data which were gapless and had 3 components available (Vertical, North-South, and East-West) were used.

 # Preprocessing
+We chose to use 20 sec long windows centered on the pick arrival to test the GPD algorithm.
+We prepared this data by initially downloading 50 sec center of data centered on the pick in order to have a 15 sec buffer on each end of the trace so that filtering effects wouldn't affect the analyzed traces.
+All data were:
+* demeaned
+* tapered
+* instrument response corrected to velocity using a pre_filt = (0.3, 0.5, 40.
+45.)
+* highpass filterd above 0.5 Hz
+* resampled to 100 Hz sampling
+* trimmed to exactly 2000 points (20 sec x 100 sps)
+* written to mseed (about 20kb each file)

 # Environment setup
+To run these codes, make sure you setup an appropriate python environment with the correct modules:
 ```
 conda env create --file environment.yml
 conda activate seismic-wiggles-env